mag-noise/magscreen/README.md

 5. Turn off the compressed air flow.

 6. Remove the object from the plate

+## Calculations

+The data will be collected by three Twinleaf VMR magnetometers positioned at three different distances from the object using the 'mag_screen' program.
+The object being screened has an unknown dipole moment.
+As the object rotates, its internal magnetic field periodically aligns at maximum and minimum positions relative to each sensor.
+Over several rotations, the magnetometers record sinusoidal Bx, By, and Bz components of the magnetic field.
+Using Welch's method, these sinusoidal field components are converted into a power spectral density.
+Taking the square root of the spectral density provides the scalar Bx, By, and Bz values of the magnetic field.

+The Bx, By, and Bz magnitudes from each sensor are then used to determine the orientation of the total magnetic field and, subsequently, the object's dipole moment relative to the z-axes of the Twinleaf VMR sensors.
+With the dipole moment's orientation and the total magnetic field magnitude measured at various distances, each sensor calculates the object's dipole moment magnitude.
+The strongest possible magnetic field strength at each VMR's distance from the rotating plate's origin is derived from the dipole moment magnitude.
+These values are fitted to a function that decreases proportionally to the inverse cube of the distance.
+From this fit, a best-fit dipole moment for the object is calculated.

+The program outputs:
+1. The best-fit dipole moment derived from the object's data.
+2. An indication of whether the object "passes" (if its dipole moment is < 0.05 [A m^-2]), "fails" (if the dipole moment is > 0.05 [A m^-2]), or receives a "caution" (if the dipole moment is 0.0475 < m < 0.05 [A m^-2]).
+3. The stray magnetic field in nanotesla measured 1 meter away.

+Passing values correspond to an object producing a magnetic field magnitude of less than 100 nT when measured 1 meter away in its most aggressive dipole orientation.

 ## Output Archiving and Utility Programs